Markov staircases: Introduction

-\item the common boundary \(\partial\nu_i\) is contactomorphic to either \(S^3\) or \(S^1\times S^2\) (and the numbers \(p,q\) determine which) and the complement of \(\nu_i\) in \(\til{X}_i\) is minimal.
+\item the common boundary \(\partial\nu_i\) is contactomorphic to \(S^1\times S^2\) and the complement of \(\nu_i\) in \(\til{X}_i\) is minimal.
 In particular, uniqueness of symplectic fillings of these manifolds tells us that the symplectic completion of \(\til{X}_i\setminus\nu_i\) is symplectomorphic to either~$\RR^4$ or~\(T^*S^1\times \CC\). \end{itemize} Since \(\til{X}_1\) and \(\til{X}_2\) are essentially obtained by gluing together symplectomorphic pieces, and there is only one way to glue these together, we find that \(\til{X}_1\) and \(\til{X}_2\) are symplectomorphic via a symplectomorphism taking \(\mathcal{C}_1\) to \(\mathcal{C}_2\).
 This descends to give a symplectomorphism of the rational blow-down \(\CP^2\to\CP^2\) taking one pin-ellipsoid to the other.
 Finally, this symplectomorphism is Hamiltonian due to Gromov's classical result stating that the symplectomorphism group of~$\CP^2$ is connected.

 \addtocontents{toc}{ }